"Good products" can become "bad products" when you don't follow label directions and instructions.

 Many medicines look and taste like candy.
 Never call medicine candy to encourage a child to take it.
 All medicines (and vitamins) should be stored out of reach of children.

 - Beer & Soda Pop

 There are many beers and alcoholic beverages on the market that resemble sodas and fruit juices.
-Be aware of these similarities so that you don't store look-alike beer and soda side by side in the refrigerator.
+Be aware of these similarities so you don't store look-alike beer and soda side by side in the refrigerator.
 Even small amounts of alcohol can cause problems in small children.

-- Gummi Candy and Gummi Vitamins
+- Gummy Candy & Gummy Vitamins

 - Sports Drink and Cleaning Product

 Green Gatorade and cleaning products with lemons or limes on the label often look similar, especially if in a glass or out of their original containers.
-A cleaning product in a glass sends a mixed message that it is ok to drink!!
+A cleaning product in a glass sends a mixed message that it is ok to drink!
 Try not to use a cup or glass to hold a cleaning product, even if for only a short period of time.
 Most accidents happen in the home.

 - Lamp Oil & Cranberry Juice

 This is a good example of two liquids that are almost identical in color and consistency.
 Lamp oil contains a petroleum distillate which can cause severe respiratory distress when ingested.

 If you hold these two containers side by side you'll see the liquids are almost identical in color and consistency.
 Drinking a pine cleaner could be deadly.